 Lauren Silberman lives and works in New York City.
 She received her MFA from the International Center of Photography-Bard Program in Advanced Photographic Studies and her BA in Art History from Barnard College.
 She is currently a faculty member at the International Center of Photography.
-Lauren has completed residencies with ArtGarda (Italy, 2015), Mana Contemporary (New Jersey, 2015), the Camera Club of New York (NYC, 2012) and was an artist-in-residence in the Lower Manhattan Cultural Council’s Workspace program during the 2008-2009 year and was a Visiting Scholar at NYU’s Steinhardt School of Culture, Education, and Human Development.
+Lauren has completed residencies with ArtGarda (Italy, 2015), Mana Contemporary (New Jersey, 2015), the Camera Club of New York (NYC, 2012), the Lower Manhattan Cultural Council Workspace program (2009) and was a Visiting Scholar at NYU’s Steinhardt School of Culture, Education, and Human Development.
 She has performed at Location One, Deitch Projects and 3rd Ward, as well as the several underground events and venues that have provided inspiration for her work.
-Lauren also devotes time to curating shows with fellow artists Jamie Diamond and Elisabeth Smolarz; their recent projects include It was a Pleasure to Burn featuring JoKarlins at the SPRING/BREAK ART SHOW 2017 and Doppelnamer, included in theSPRING/BREAK Art Show in 2016.
+Lauren also devotes time to curating shows; her recent projects include A Rose is a Rose is A Rose, a one-night show in the garden at Crest Hardware, It was a Pleasure to Burn featuring JoKarlins at the SPRING/BREAK ART SHOW 2017 and Doppelnamer, included in the SPRING/BREAK Art Show in 2016.
 She has been featured in PDN’s photo annual as emerging talent and exhibited in New York and abroad.
 Some of Lauren’s clients include The New Yorker, NYLON Magazine, Fortune Magazine, Vice, Details Magazine, Bust Magazine, Brooklyn Industries and her work has been featured in the New York Times Magazine.
 She is available for assignment and commissioned work.